Connect with others who understand.

 • Diuretics (water pills), such as furosemide

-How Does PAH Treatment Help Dizziness and Fainting?
+PAH Treatments To Help Dizziness and Fainting

 The goal of PAH treatment is to slow the progression of your disease and reduce symptoms, including dizziness and fainting.